thomasballinger/remoteFreesurfer/readme.md

 Spins up amazon ec2 instances and runs freesurfer recon-all on them.

+Uses a ami created by Pedro Paulo de Magalhães Oliveira Junior (see freesurfer mailing list for contact info)

 Requires Python (I think anything >= 2.5 should work, but certainly not 3)

 Python requirements: